-- Maximum bit rate: With the guaranteed image quality, you might still want to place a bit rate limitation to control the size of video streams for bandwidth and storage concerns.
+Maximum bit rate: With the guaranteed image quality, you might still want to place a bit rate limitation to control the size of video streams for bandwidth and storage concerns.
 The configurable bit rate starts from 1Mbps to 40Mbps.
-In low light conditions, lot of noises can be generated and the frame sizes can significantly increase.
-Placing a bit rate limitation can limit the size of frames.

 You may also manually enter a bit rate number by selecting the Customized option.